mhoc/msgoraph/README.md

 This library is completely unaffiliated with Microsoft.

-This library is pre-release, under active development, and has no tests.
+This library is in pre-release, under active development, and has no tests.
 We will do our best to ensure that tagged releases are stable enough to use the functionality they export, but bugs could happen.

-This library is in pre-release, and as such the Go Import Compatibility Rule does not apply.
+Because it is in pre-release, the Go Import Compatibility Rule does not apply.
 Backward-incompatible changes should be expected between all tagged versions and commits.

 ## Example Usage